Voting Guide: Arizona

 Voter Registration

 Get Registered!
-Voter Registration Forms are available in the Office of Student Experience & Leadership, or register on-line through the Arizona Secretary of State.
+Voter Registration Forms are available in the Office of Student Experience & Leadership or you can register online through the Arizona Secretary of State.
 To register to vote in Arizona, you must:

 - Be a citizen of the United States.